aws-samples/amazon-sagemaker-local-mode/README.md

 5. Open the project in any IDE of your choice in order to run the example Python files.

+6. Follow the instructions on which Python packages to install in each of the example Python file.

 ## Questions?